 The Design and Technology Association has produced a range of resources to support teachers with the Design and Technology Programme of Study.
 The development of supporting resources is a continuing piece of work for the Association.

 Join online or download our new membership form below.

 Convert your Individual membership to Departmental membership

-We have found that schools are often willing to pay for departmental membership for their whole department, out of school budgets and so individual members are generally converting to departmental membership.
+We have found that schools are often willing to pay for Departmental membership for their whole department out of school budgets and so individual members are generally converting to Departmental membership.
 This enables schools to budget for resources, events and CPD provided by the Association and all take advantage of member discounted rates.
-We are happy to help you with the conversion from individual to departmental membership.
+We are happy to help you with the conversion from individual to Departmental membership.

 Just give us a call on 01789 470007 or email email@example.com

-Why is Secondary D&T important?
+Why is Secondary Design and Technology important?

-Design and technology is a practical and valuable subject.
+Design and Technology is a practical and valuable subject.
 It enables children and young people to actively contribute to the creativity, culture, wealth and well-being of themselves, their community and their nation.
 It teaches how to take risks and so become more resourceful, innovative, enterprising and capable.
 Students develop a critical understanding of the impact of design and technology on daily life and the wider world.
 Additionally, it provides excellent opportunities for students to develop and apply value judgements of an aesthetic, economic, moral, social, and technical nature both in their own designing and when evaluating the work of others.

 How can we help at a Secondary level?

 Whether you’re a teacher or a consultant, or work within a university, school-based training institution or a local authority, there are services and tools on hand to help make your professional life easier, more productive and more effective.
 By talking, engaging and listening to our members, we can provide relevant, powerful services, events, publications, resources and other benefits tailored – and at affordable and highly-competitive prices.